flowsion/api/README.md

 Identify Yourself
 -----------------

-We like to know who you are so we can contact you if there's any issues or opportunities.
+We like to know who you are so we can contact you if there's any issues.
 Please include a 'User-Agent' header with the name of your application and a contact email.
 Here's a sample:

 `User-Agent: Yaron's People Import Integration (yaron@pixelpaddock.com)`